alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 a:hover .email .background { fill: white; }
 ```

-Here's a 3D view of the two shapes, so you can see more clearly how they form a set of layers:

-{%
-  inline_svg
-  filename="layers.svg"
-  class="dark_aware"
-%}

-This technique can be extended to more complex icons -- split the icon into multiple elements, and style each element independently.
+This technique can be extended to more complex icons -- split it into multiple elements, and style each one independently.

-It took me a while to get these icons to work as I wanted, and I remember trying some quite fiddly hacks.
+It took me a while to get these icons working as I wanted, and I remember trying some quite fiddly hacks.
 As I was writing this post, I was pleasantly surprised to discover that the hover styles aren't as complicated as I thought.
+I just had to figure out the general approach.

-One thing I'm quite proud of is how readable this site is without CSS.
+One thing I'm proud of is how readable this site is without CSS.
-I made these icons look good by adding inline `fill` attributes to the background/foreground elements (e.g. `<circle fill="white" …>`).
+I made these icons look good on a sans-CSS page by adding inline `fill` attributes to the background/foreground elements (e.g. `<circle fill="white" …>`).
-If you declare a style attribute directly on an SVG element, that style is applied even if CSS is broken or disabled.
+These inline styles get applied even if CSS is broken or disabled.
-I don't get the interactivity, but the icon is still legible.
+I lose the interactivity, but the icon is still legible.

 By the time you read this, those icons will have vanished from the footer.
 They were fun for me to work on, but almost nobody used them and they added almost 8KB of HTML to every page.